Opengundumstyle/brandAI/README.md

 # [brandAI](https://brand-ai-one.vercel.app/)
 This is a SaaS application that generates AI branding snippets and keywords for the customer's brand.
-It is a full stack application, and created as a tutorial for how to create AI driven full-stack SaaS apps.

-## example
-try out the demo here:https://brand-ai-one.vercel.app/
+It is a full stack application that incooperate a mini backend that process request from clients to chatgpt, then send back keywords and brand-slogan base on prompts.

 ## TechStack
+- typescript
+- react/nextjs
+- python
+- fastapi
+- openai api
+- aws lamda
+- docker

+## Architecture